rowyio/firebase-extensions/auth-create-firestore-user-doc/README.md

 * Users collection path: The path to the collection where user documents will be created.
 This collection will be created if it does not exist.

+* Fields to populate: The fields to populate in the user document.
+If you select a field that does not exist in the user record, it will be ignored.

 * Cloud Functions location: Where do you want to deploy the functions created for this extension?
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).